 The OHSU School of Medicine has roots dating back to the late 19th century and is one of the oldest western medical schools.
-In 2012, the OHSU School of Medicine will celebrate its 125th anniversary of its founding.
+In 2012, the OHSU School of Medicine celebrated the 125th anniversary of its founding.

 Are you a history buff?

 - Check out the award-wining OHSU Historical Notes blog

 - Download Reflections on Yesterday: OHSU School of Medicine History